kaahmad-max/Bank-Descriptive-Analysis/README.md

-The files attached attached explore the various factors that may or may not predict the sucess of a bank's marketing campaign based on varius characteristics of the target customers.
+The files attached attached are from a project that explores the various factors and their role in predicting the sucess of a bank's marketing campaign.